scala-phase/scalathon/2012/index.md

 The [Quorum][], at the [University City Science Center][], in [Philadelphia][], Pennsylvania.
 The Quorum is a beautiful space, and good network connectivity is assured.
-The Quorum is only a few blocks from where we held last year's Scalathon, so you'll have access to the samegood restaurants, parking facilities and other amenities associated with Philadelphia's University City.
+The Quorum is only a few blocks from where we held last year's Scalathon, so you'll have access to the same good restaurants, parking facilities and other amenities associated with Philadelphia's University City.

 In addition, on **Friday, July 27**, we will host a special event called